 If, however, you are a small start-up without a dedicated human resources/accounting team or the resources to chase up invoices, invoice factoring might be more suited to your needs.

-Applying for invoice finance with Skippr is a quick and easy online process that won’t take weeks for approval.
+Applying for invoice discounting with Skippr is a quick and easy online process that won’t take weeks for approval.

 To qualify for a business loan from Skippr Invoice Finance, your business needs to demonstrate the following: